 The landscape, the history, the people, the food, the beach … there is nothing I don’t LOVE about Sri Lanka.
 It is really the richness and the diversity of the country that appeal to me.
 I have been lucky to visit Sri Lanka 5 times now, and although it has evolved a lot since my first visit in 2011, I still enjoy the country each and every time.
-That is what I wanted to round up a 1 week itinerary in Sri Lanka, dedicated to first time visitors with a limited amount of time.
-One week in Sri Lanka is barely enough to enjoy the country and I would recommend to spend at least 2 weeks to cover most of the interesting sights.
-But if 1 week is what you got, you can still have a great time and see plenty, thanks to this 1 week itinerary.
+That is what I wanted to round up a 1-week itinerary in Sri Lanka, dedicated to first-time visitors with a limited amount of time.
+One week in Sri Lanka is barely enough to enjoy the country and I would recommend spending at least 2 weeks to cover most of the interesting sights.
+But if 1 week is what you got, you can still have a great time and see plenty, thanks to this 1-week itinerary.

 Just for your information, on my most recent trip I had a car and a driver, so for this article I will not be able to give you much details about public transportation, but do know that bus & trains are a cheap & easy way to travel around the country if you have time or if you are on a budget.

 1 WEEK IN SRI LANKA, THE FULL ITINERARY

 Drive from Colombo International Airport to Kandy : Around 3.5 hours

 Kandy is the cultural capital and spiritual center of Sri Lanka, and a good stop on your way to the rest of the central region of Sri Lanka.
 Most of the sights to visit, the train station, the market etc… are walking distance from the lake, the heart of the city.
 While in Kandy, make sure to visit the Temple of the Sacred Tooth, walk around the Lake and visit the Central Market.
 If you are looking for some peace or if you love plants, make sure to check out the beautiful Peradeniya Botanic Garden.

 For more details to plan 24h in Kandy here.

 Where to stay in Kandy: The Secret Kandy